grumpycoders/pcsx-redux/docs/Lua/redux-basics.md

 Support.extra.dofile('test/baz.lua')
 ```
 Will first load `test/baz.lua` from the zip file `bar.zip`, run it, which will in turn load `test2/qux.lua` from the zip file `bar.zip` again, and execute it.

+This allows distributing complex "mods" as zip files, which can be loaded and executed from the command line or the console.

 ## Miscellaneous